Trees

 Street Trees

-Trees that would best suit planting within hard areas.
+Street trees are those that would best suit planting within hard areas.
 The following species are considered appropriate for street tree planting within Trafford due to their form and appearance, their ability to withstand more constrained environments and tolerate pollutants, and which do not tend to cause root damage problems if planted correctly.

 The following is not an exhaustive list and the list will vary with time, subject to availability and new species becoming available and suitable.